-to that of fine sand, 20% with a mean diameter of 0.25mm corresponding to medium sand, and 10% with a mean diameter of 1mm corresponding to coarse sand.
+Fig. 5 provides a more detailed picture of the suspended and deposited sediment when separated into the three assumed sediment classes.
+As mentioned earlier we assume that the erosional processes, especially cavitation, reduce crystalline bedrock into a mixture of relatively fine particles, 70% with a mean diameter of 0.063mm (0.0025in) corresponding to that of fine sand, 20% with a mean diameter of 0.25mm (0.010in) corresponding to medium sand, and 10% with a mean diameter of 1 mm (0.039in) corresponding to coarse sand.
 Fig. 5 displays the lateral distribution of suspended sediment for each of these size classes at a time of 50 days.
 It also shows the lateral distribution of the deposited sediment by size class at this same time.
 The coarse sand has a much higher settling velocity than the fine and medium sand.
-It is therefore more difficult to maintain in suspension, as fig. 5(e) reveals.
+It is therefore more difficult to maintain in suspension, as Fig. 5(e) reveals.
 It is also the first to fall from suspension as the flow velocity decreases.
-The coarse sand therefore tends to be deposited closer to its source as indicated in fig. 5(f).
+The coarse sand therefore tends to be deposited closer to its source as indicated in Fig. 5(f).